top of page

 Atmosphere 5

-It’s hard to top the game-day atmosphere at Fenway Park, which has become one of Boston’s top tourist destinations regardless of whether or not the Sox are in town.
+It’s hard to top the game day atmosphere at Fenway Park, which has become one of Boston’s top tourist destinations regardless of whether or not the Sox are in town.
 Fans flock from all corners of New England and beyond to spend a day at the ballpark.
 Taking in a game at Fenway has become a must for anyone traveling to Massachusetts.

 Red Sox ownership claims that they have invested over $300 million into Fenway Park since purchasing the team in 2002.
 Longtime Sox fans can tell you all about how cramped, dark, and dank the concourse used to be.
-Today the concourse is much more passable, bright, and modern.
-Concessions, souvenirs, displays, and activities for young and old alike are packed into virtually every corner of Fenway Park.
+Today the concourse is much more passable, bright and modern.
+Concessions, souvenirs, displays and activities for young and old alike are packed into virtually every corner of Fenway Park.

 Balancing the old-school mentality of the long-time Red Sox fan with the need of younger fans for constant stimulation is a tricky act, but the Red Sox do a good job of working out these disparate goals.
 Video boards throughout the park keep fans engaged and entertained between innings while respecting Fenway traditions.
-In their efforts to upgrade the Fenway Experience, the Red Sox have expanded their augmented-reality offerings throughout the ballpark.

 Neighborhood 5